 Each segment is represented by a council, and each council is working on ways to enhance transactional efficiency between business partners.
 This may include identifying, developing and implementing standards and guidelines that allow for electronic connectivity.

 In addition to the ongoing work of the councils, some current projects include:

-- Standardized Precision Ag Data Exchange (SPADE): AgGateway’s Precision Ag Council's SPADE2 Project will cover crop protection and harvest operations, as well as other advances that will eventually enable growers and agri-businesses to achieve tremendous technological advances, enhanced yield and improved net revenue performance.
+- Standardized Precision Ag Data Exchange (SPADE): AgGateway’s Precision Ag Council's SPADE Project is working in the area of crop protection and harvest operations, as well as other advances that will eventually enable growers and agri-businesses to achieve tremendous technological advances, enhanced yield and improved net revenue performance.
 See the SPADE Project page for more information.